irlndts/go-discogs/README.md

 import "github.com/irlndts/go-discogs"
 ```

-Some requests require authentification (as any user).
+Some requests require authentication (as any user).
 According to [Discogs](https://www.discogs.com/developers/#page:authentication,header:authentication-discogs-auth-flow), to send requests with Discogs Auth, you have two options: sending your credentials in the query string with key and secret parameters or a [token parameter](https://www.discogs.com/settings/developers).

 ```go
 client, err := discogs.New(&discogs.Options{